WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/n.md

 ## navigate
 ## need
 ## neither

+Write *neither A nor B*, not *neither A or B*.

 ## network
 ## new
 ## NGINX

+Acronym for *engine X*.
+Use uppercase.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## non-
 ## nonprintable, nonprinting
 ## normal, normally